 Recommendation 1: The MCSD mandate as agreed at Almeria is reasonable and does not need to be greatly amended.
-In this regard, it is recommended firstly to strengthen the first element of the Almeria mandate regarding assisting with national and regional sustainability policies, by changing the word 'especially' in the second clause to 'particularly'.
+In this regard, it is recommended firstly to strengthen the first element of the Almeria mandate regarding assisting with national and regional sustainability policies, by changing the word 'including' in the second clause to 'particularly'.
 This would strengthen the MCSD's remit to assist countries and other stakeholders to actively engage within policy processes outside the typical sustainable development arena, which could be very effective in ensuring environmental policy integration into other sectors.
-It is also recommended to remove the last element of the mandate since this task is already covered by other functions.
+In addition, it is proposed to sharpen the MCSD's remit by removing the text mentioning 'the functioning of the Coordinating Unit and the RACs' as this role is carried out by other bodies.
+It is also proposed to add another element to the mandate, to better cover the policy coherence role of the MCSD, as follows: 'Produce opinions and recommendations for integration and coordination of the work of the MCSD with the other existing international and regional sustainable development and environmental programmes, policy frameworks and initiatives.'